ITU-BDSA2024-GROUP1/Chirp/docs/report.md

 The request is from an unauthorized user of the program.

 To show responses from the C#, we have split the application into the cshtml files and the cs files.
-To keep it manageble, we have elected to only show method calls between the cshtml and the cs files.
+To keep it manageable, we have elected to only show method calls between the cshtml and the cs files.
-Since it is an unauthorized user, the only method call is OnGetAsync, which is automatically called on GET requsts.
+Since it is an unauthorized user, the only method call is OnGetAsync, which is automatically called on GET requests.
 It queries the database for a list of cheeps which it then makes accessible to both itself and the cshtml.

-Lastly it generates the HTML which is then returned and redirected back to the server.
-This rendered web-page is then sent back to the client through a HTTP response.
+Lastly, it generates the HTML which is then returned and redirected back to the server.
+This rendered web-page is then sent back to the client through an HTTP response.

 ## Process